jhwang04/ZombieSurvival/CLASSLIST.md

   * can shoot a projectile
   * can draw itself
   * has generic "get" methods to query the current state of instance variables
+  * generic "set" methods to change its fields
   * Uses the mousePressed event to shoot bullets

 #### Pistol.java